cmkobel/tabseq/README.md

 The first line starting with a #-symbol is simply the header, defining the four columns that make up the structure of the .tabseq-format.
 Any line starting with a #-symbol is interpreted as a comment.
 Consequently, the header is unecessary, but may be included to make human-reading more straightforward.

 The four columns are required: `sample`, `part`, `comment`, `sequence`.
-They're all strings. `.tabseq` files are utf-8 encoded, so you can really put any symbol you'd like.
+They're all strings. tabseq files are utf-8 encoded, so you can really put any symbol you'd like.
 If a feature is not necessary for your project, you can can either fill it with the R NA-value, or leave it empty (surrounded by two tab symbols).

 ### Column definitions